Skip to main content

 The ICS learning series is produced by PHSA Indigenous Health and guided by an advisory council of national and international Indigenous and non-Indigenous leaders.

-Cuytswi is an online educational program for Indigenous boys aimed at promoting wellness on their journey to adulthood.
+Cuystwi quests are free online programs for Indigenous youth aimed at promoting wellness on their journey to adulthood.

 Tab Heading